-If you have both Optical and ISE electrodes fitted to your Aquaprobe®, you must now remove the rubber sealing cap from the ISE electrode then re-calibrate the optical electrode's zero point in fresh, clean water (bottled still mineral water is ideal).
+If you have both Optical and ISE electrodes fitted to your Aquaprobe[®], you must now remove the rubber sealing cap from all the ISE electrodes then re-calibrate the zero points of all the optical electrodes in fresh, clean water (bottled still mineral water is ideal).

-The ISE electrode's sealing cap alters the optical characteristics of the measurement chamber and can therefore render the optical electrode's zero point calibration performed during RapidCal erroneous.
+The ISE electrodes' sealing caps alter the optical characteristics of the measurement chamber and can therefore render the optical electrode's zero point calibration performed during RapidCal erroneous.

-Now the DO 100% saturation point should be checked, and if necessary calibrated in damp air.
+Now the DO 100% saturation point should be calibrated in damp air.

-10.3.1.
-Check / Calibrate the 100% DO Saturation Point in Damp Air
+To Calibrate the 100% Saturation Point in Damp Air

-- After calibrating with RapidCaL, remove the Probe from the bottle, wash in fresh water, then shake off ensuring there are no droplets adhering to the DO membrane. - 2.
-Moisten a clean cloth or piece of tissue paper with fresh water and wrap it around the open end of the probe ensuring all the holes are covered.
+- 1. After calibrating with RapidCaL, remove the Probe from the cup, wash in fresh water, then shake off ensuring there are no droplets adhering to the DO membrane. - 2.
+Moisten a clean cloth or piece of tissue paper with fresh water and wrap it around the end of the probe ensuring all the holes are covered.
 Place the probe on a flat surface.
-Do not hold the probe, the heat from your hands will warm the probe up and interfere with calibration.

-- 3. Wait until the temperature and DO measurements are completely stable.
-This is very important.
-If the DO measurement is 100% +/- 1%, there is no need to recalibrate. - 4.
-If recalibration is needed, refer back to the screen shown in item 5 above and select DO 100%. - 5.
-Wait while the Aguameter® carries out the calibration procedure. - 6.
+Do not hold the probe, the heat from your hands will warm the probe up and interfere with calibration. - 3.
+Wait until the temperature measurement is completely stable.
+This is very important. - 4.
+Referring back to the screen shown in item 5 above, select DO 100%. - 5.
+Wait while the Aquameter® carries out the calibration procedure. - 6.
 When the 'Calibrating 100%' screen (shown above) is displayed, press OK then ESC repeatedly to return to normal reading mode.